5 Safe Homemade Alternatives for Windshield Washer Fluid

 1. White vinegar

-This all-natural substance won’t freeze in cold temperatures and is known for being an effective glass cleaner.
-Just dilute one part distilled white vinegar to three parts water to ensure that the acidity won’t affect your car’s paint or mechanical components.
+According to Autoblog, this all-natural substance won’t freeze in cold temperatures and is known for being an effective glass cleaner during the winter.
+Dilute one part distilled white vinegar to three parts water to ensure that the acidity won’t affect your car’s paint or mechanical components.

 2. Rubbing alcohol